Jdka1/web-card/README.md

 - [ ] Sports (boxing video)
 - [ ] Find gifs for all cards

+- [ ] Short description, each card links to a page

 Codebase:
 - [ ] Allow projects to link to sub-pages in website
 - [ ] Link articles, photography